-In addition to the annual AML program assessment performed in July 2019, UPMR was audited against the Responsible Jewellery Council 2013 - Code of Practices Standard on August 6, 2019.
-UPMR earned a 3-year extension of its current certification.
+As previously mentioned, UPMR undergoes an annual third-party assessment of our AML program, which was performed in July 2021.
+UPMR was audited against the Responsible Jewellery Council 2013 - Code of Practices Standard in August of 2019.
+UPMR earned a 3-year extension which will be up for renewal in early 2022.